Flywheel vs. Funnel: How (And Why) To Convert Your Marketing Funnel into a Flywheel

 These points of friction are going to be different for everyone, but to begin, you can explore whether things your marketing team is doing is in opposition to the efforts your sales team is making.
 The process from marketing to sales and beyond needs to be totally transparent so you can figure out if there is any overlap or poor handoffs that create friction and keep the flywheel from spinning smoothly.

 Creating Raka’s flywheel

-As a HubSpot partner, we couldn’t wait to get back to the office and build our flywheel.
+As a HubSpot partner, we’ve used these steps to create our flywheel.
 We knew it would make our business stronger and we’re always looking to grow and improve.
 We got the marketing and sales team in a room, documented our key metrics, listed our friction points, and ta-da—introducing our beautiful new flywheel.

 It looks similar to HubSpot’s flywheel above, but where ours differs is in the fact that we realized we needed communication and education to be a part of our flywheel at every stage of the game.
 Why?
 We found that our main points of contact–usually marketing managers or directors–have a clear understanding of how Raka provides strategic partnership and helps them succeed in online marketing, but that there are lots of different ways to interpret “digital marketing,” “inbound marketing,” “lead generation” or other terms that describe some of what we do.
 When we discussed our own friction points we found our clients and prospects sometimes see friction in three core areas.

 - Confusion about what inbound marketing is or how it works